 In an effort to reduce the number of students who are at risk of not completing the requirements to graduate from high school and earn a diploma, the Board established a program for alternative learning opportunities for students to obtain a high school diploma or its equivalent.
-The District, through an alternative learning opportunity team which may consist of teachers, administrators, and a school counselor, are directed to identify students who may be at risk for dropping out of high school, for developing alternative learning opportunities.
+The District, through an alternative learning opportunity team which may consist of teachers, administrators, and a school counselor, are directed to identify students who may be at risk for dropping out of high school, for developing alternative learning opportunities consistent with this policy, and for facilitating alternative learning opportunities.

-Alternative learning opportunities may include, but are not limited to, extended learning opportunities, independent study, private instruction, internships, HiSET, adult education classes, Job Corps, apprenticeships, online/virtual education, NHED approved programs and initiatives or other opportunities approved by the Principal, in conjunction with Board policies.
+Alternative learning opportunities may include, but are not limited to, extended learning opportunities, independent study, private instruction, internships, HiSET, adult education classes, Job Corps, apprenticeships, online/virtual education, GED, NHED approved programs and initiatives or other opportunities approved by the Principal, in conjunction with Board policies.